arishi30/Aarav_BlueStampPortfolio/index.md

 # First Milestone
 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
+- In the project, there are four motors that correspond to the four different wheels.
+There is also a camera and an ultrasonic sensor that allows the car to measure how far an obstacle is and then determines when to turn.
 - Technical progress you've made so far
+- In the beginning of the programming process, I spent a lot of time trying to upload the code for the motors to move to the Arduino platform.
+I tried unplugging the cable and putting it in different ports and even restarted Arduino on my computer multiple times.
+However, my instrucutor and I soon figured out that there was a switch on the Arduino chip with two sides, camera and upload.
+Because it was on the camera side, the Arduino platform didn't recognize ir.
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project
+- Some of my future goals are to work on increasing the speed of the car and programming it to avoid different obstacles.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**